 Dr. Brown-Foster, has during her career at Central Connecticut State University, served in the capacity of Department Chairperson, Faculty Senate President and on numerous University committees.
 She was most recently the Acting Director of the African American Studies program and is presently serving as the Acting Advisor to the International Studies program in Latin American Studies.
 Many of her courses are integrated in the Interdisciplinary African American, American, International Studies (African and Latin American), and Peace Studies programs.

+She received her BA and MA/PhD from the University of Michigan-Ann Arbor.
+She was an Assistant Professor at the University of Georgia-Athens and taught a one semester course in the African American Studies program at Yale University and serves as online course instructor for Charter Oak State College.
 She continues her ongoing research, writing and publishing activities.
-Her professional associations include and have included the American Political Science Association, Women in International Security, National Association of Black Political Scientists, African Studies Association, New England Association of Latin American Studies, American Association of University Women and AAUP.
+Her professional associations include and have included the American Political Science Association, Women in International Security, National Association of Black Political Scientists, African Studies Association, World Affairs Council, New England Association of Latin American Studies, New England Political Science Association, Association for the Study of African American Life and History, the Schomburg, Institute for Educational Leadership, American Association of University Women and AAUP.